North Korea's Kim Jong Un wants more summits with South | DW | 30.12.2018

 In a rare letter to Seoul, North Korean leader Kim Jong Un has said he wants more meetings next year with South Korean President Moon Jae-in.
 The aim is "to solve the issue of denuclearizing the peninsula."

-North Korean leader Kim Jong Un has sent a letter to Seoul voicing his desire to hold "frequent" meetings with the South's President Moon Jae-in in 2019, Moon's office said on Sunday.
+North Korean leader Kim Jong Un has sent a letter to Seoul voicing his desire to hold "frequent" meetings with South Korean President Moon Jae-in in 2019, Moon's office said on Sunday.

 In the letter, sent to mark the end of the year and underline a recent thaw in ties between the two Koreas, Kim "expressed a strong determination to visit Seoul while watching the future situation," Moon's spokesman, Kim Eui-kyeom, told reporters.